dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 However, in general, every member access where a covariant type parameter occurs in a non-covariant position may cause a dynamic type error, because the actual type annotation at run time&mdash;say, the type of a parameter of a method&mdash;is a subtype of the one which occurs in the static type.

-This proposal introduces explicit variance modifiers for type parameters, as well as invariance modifiers for actual type arguments.
+This proposal introduces explicit variance modifiers for type parameters (aka declaration-site variance), as well as variance modifiers for actual type arguments (aka use-site variance).
 It includes compile-time restrictions on type declarations and on the use of objects whose static type includes these modifiers, ensuring that the above-mentioned dynamic type errors cannot occur.

 In order to ease the transition where types with explicit variance are created and used, this proposal allows for certain subtype relationships where dynamic type checks are still needed when using legacy types (where type parameters are _implicitly_ covariant) to access an object, even in the case where the object has a type with explicit variance.
 For example, it is allowed to declare `class MyList<out E> implements List<E> {...}`, even though this means that `MyList` has members such as `add` that require dynamic checks and may incur a dynamic type error.